There comes a point in every course creators life when they have to sit down and outline their online course.

 5. Set reasonable expectations

 Don’t overpromise to your students.
 Let them know they won’t be a pro the first time and communicate how much progress they should be making at each point.
-If you don’t – your students may turn to you as an example, which might be too far advanced for the course, or they’ll feel confused about if they’re succeeding or not.
+If you don’t – your students may turn to you as an example, which might be too far advanced for the course.
+They’ll feel confused about if they’re succeeding or not.

 You want them to feel like they’re succeeding.